 - 8 graham cracker sheets

 - 1 tablespoon turbinado or brown sugar

-- Two (8-ounce) packages cream cheese, at room temperature
+- 2 8-ounce packages cream cheese At room temperature

 - 1 ½ teaspoons cornstarch

 - 1 tablespoon confectioners’ sugar